mradwan/mradwan.github.io/_posts/2015-10-6-problem-coprimes.md

 After this precalculation we can calculate $$ \lvert x : x \in a \setminus k, gcd(x, k) ≠ 1\rvert $$ in O(1) time and thus solve the problem.

-**Note** this problem might have an easier solution however I was interested in this solution more because it's the first time for me to use a system of linear equation in order to count using elimination
+**Note** this problem might have an easier solution however I was interested in this solution more because it's the first time for me to use a system of linear equation in order to count something, this solution also let's you count whatever type you want.

 #### Additional resources